tremor-rs/tremor-www-docs/docs/artefacts/onramps.md

 ```

 ### nats
-The nats onramp connects to nats server(s) and subscribes to a specified subject.
+The `nats` onramp connects to Nats server(s) and subscribes to a specified subject.

 The default [codec](codecs.md#json) is `json`.